F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for Google Cloud Logging is available in TS 1.22 and later.
+   Support for Google Cloud Logging is available in BIG-IP TS 1.22 and later.

 Required Information:
  - serviceEmail: The email for the Google Service Account.
 To check if you have an existing Service Account, from the GCP left menu, select **IAM & admin**, and then click **Service Accounts**.
 If you do not have a Service Account, you must create one.